gumho/antplanner2/README.md

 This is a revamp of the original Antplanner.
 The motivation for the rewrite is mainly to improve Antplanner by improving code quality.
 There are a few reasons for this:

+**Foster code contribution**
-1. **Foster code contribution.** The old code was ~2 years old and resembled spaghetti.
+The old code was ~2 years old and resembled spaghetti.
 People don't want to hack on spaghetti.

+**Bugs**
-2. **Bugs.** Because the old code was maintainable, it was harder to fix bugs.
+Because the old code was maintainable, it was harder to fix bugs.
 It was faster to rewrite the code than patch the bugs.
 Seriously.

-3. **Excuse to play with new technology.** Antplanner2 uses shiny new HTML5 APIs and will attempt to work on mobile platforms.
+**Excuse to play with new technology**
+Antplanner2 uses shiny new HTML5 APIs and various other technologies.

 There are a million other reasons but most importantly, this rewrite should benefit UCI students all around!

 ## How to get up and running

 These instructions are going to be a bit esoteric for now.
-Bare with me until things are sorted out.
+Bear with me until things are sorted out.

 1. Download and install the Google AppEngine Python SDK
 2. Clone this repo (git clone)